lucianonooijen/Personal-Website/content/resume.md

 ## Technologies

-The technologies I'm currently working with the most are in **bold**.
+The techniques I'm currently working with the most and am most familar with are in **bold**.

 ### Backend/server development